 By now we were starving since we did not stop at Westlake for lunch despite plans.
 Luckily Velo Rouge Cafe was just a few blocks away.
 Being a bright, sunny Sunday afternoon I thought it would be packed but it wasn’t.
 In a way it was a perfect end to an interesting day: the clientele was distinctly Millenial but it looked like a Haight St. cafe from back in the day (minus the love beads and patchouli).
 Oh, and the huevos rancheros were excellent!

 Although those days were very dark and depressing, somehow we managed to move into another era thanks to the steps that people like Harvey Milk and George Moscone made.
-I didn’t think I’d see in my lifetime.
+I didn’t think I’d see it in my lifetime.
 Instead of being treated with thinly veiled contempt (or no veil whatsoever) the LGBT community is treated more like a formidable third rail: fucking with us will have a cost.
 Instead of getting stomped on we are fighting back.
 Harvey and Jose told us to fight, and we are.